Cervical screening (smear test)

 Who Needs a Smear Test?

-In the UK, regular screening is offered by the NHS to individuals between the ages of 25 and 64:
+In the UK, regular screening is offered by the NHS to all women and people with a cervix between the ages of 25 and 64:

 For those who prefer not to wait for the NHS appointment or want more flexibility regarding the timing and location of their screening, then our experienced team is here to support you every step of the way.